Bigg Boss 11: Salman Khan Invites The Commoners Again; Registration Open Online!

 Also Read: Nandish Sandhu, Natalia, Mishti, Abhishek Malik & Other Celebrities Approached For Bigg Boss 11!

 Indeed Indiawale had created a sensation.
 The commoner, Manveer Gujjar was the winner of Bigg Boss 10.
 A few of them (commoners) went on to impress the fans and are even now making headlines (Nitibha Kaul and Manu Punjabi).
-A few others like Priyanka Jagga and Om Swami created havoc inside the house and are even in the news for wrong reason (especially Om Swami).
+A few others like Priyanka Jagga and Om Swami created havoc inside the house and are in the news for wrong reasons (especially Om Swami).

 All we can hope is we do not get to see people like Om Swami or Priyanka Jagga again on the show.
 We hope the makers crosscheck their background properly before getting them on board!